 The International Freeski Film Festival (iF3) has celebrated freeskiing’s cultural movers and shakers since 2007, so it only makes sense that the festival does some moving and shaking itself.
-For the eighth instalment of the festival in Montreal, iF3 is pleased unveil new prizing, a new judging format, and a new time for the 2014 iF3 Movie Awards.
+For the eighth instalment of the festival in Montreal, iF3 is pleased to unveil new prizing, a new judging format, and a new time for the 2014 iF3 Movie Awards.

-Instead of taking place on Saturday as tradition, the awards ceremony has moved to Thursday, September 18 at 8 p.m. to kick off the festival at Centre Phi.
+Instead of taking place on Saturday as traditionally, the awards ceremony has been moved to Thursday, September 18 at 8 p.m. to kick off the festival at Centre Phi.
 For those unable to make it to Montreal, the awards ceremony will be broadcast live on our media partners’ websites, including Newschoolers.com, Skipass.com, and Freeskier.com.

-“We’re able, this year, to invest a lot more time, energy, and money into one show, and it’s going to be broadcast live on the Internet,” said iF3 president, Félix Rioux, on the changes to the award show with announcement that iF3 Europe (Annecy) will be discontinued.
+“We’re able, this year, to invest a lot more time, energy, and money into one show, and it’s going to be broadcast live on the Internet,” said iF3 President, Félix Rioux, on the changes to the award show with announcement that iF3 Europe (Annecy) will be discontinued.
 “I think it’s going to be the most entertaining iF3 awards show we’ve ever done.”

 To arrive at the winners for the awards, iF3 has moved away from a single board of judges to three different panels, one for each of the three categories: professional, amateur, and web series.